assafna/bright-cluster-manager-vm/README.md

             - Remove all listed by running `remove <configuration-overlay>` for each one, then exit with `quit`.

 1. In case there are different number of GPUs in different compute nodes, clone and set the configuration overlays:
-    - First, set the categories of the original configuration overlay so they won't include the different categories:
+    - First, set the categories of the original configuration overlay so it won't include the different categories:

     ```bash
     cmsh